leonlinsx/minimal-mistakes/_posts/2020-01-11-thanks-for-the-feedback.md

 I've summarised the book below and added some of my own thoughts.
 Note: Many of the points will be outright quotes from the book.

 - There are three different feedback triggers that provoke a response in us when hearing feedback
-  - **Truth triggers** are set off by the sunstance of the feedback; it feels unhelpful or just wrong
+  - **Truth triggers** are set off by the substance of the feedback; it feels unhelpful or just wrong
   - **Relationship triggers** are set off by the person giving us feedback, based on how we perceive the person and how we're feeling treated
   - **Identity triggers** are set off by something causing us to feel threatened about our identity
   - This is all reasonable.
 Our triggered reactions are not obstacles because they are unreasonable, but because they prevent us from engaging in the conversatoin